 There is a 1-3 month window period for HIV to show itself in someone’s blood after the point of infection.
 A person could pass HIV to another person right away, but HIV wouldn’t show up on a test until after the window period.

 So, let’s say you went to a party and ended up having sex with someone.
 Then you forgot to pinch the tip of the condom before putting it on, and the condom broke, meaning you had unprotected sex.
 The next day, you thought, “Wow that was pretty risky.
-I’m going to go down and get an HIV test done to be on the safe side.”
+I’m going to go get an HIV test done to be on the safe side.”

 - Living with HIV